IBM-Bluemix-Docs/swift/data/cloudant.md

 Great job!
 You added a level of secure persistence to your app.
 Keep the momentum by trying one of the following options:

 * View the [{{site.data.keyword.cloudant_short_notm}} SDK for Swift](https://github.com/cloudant/swift-cloudant){: external} source code.
 * Starter kits are one of the fastest ways to use the capabilities of {{site.data.keyword.cloud_notm}}.
 The **Infinite Scrolling with Cloudant NoSQL for iOS** starter kit illustrates how to extend a `ViewController` to display data by using pagination.
 This pattern of app is common for iOS Developers, and is a great example for illustrating the capabilities of {{site.data.keyword.cloudant_short_notm}}.
-View the available starter kits in the [App Development console](https://{DomainName}/developer/appservice/starter-kits){: external}.
+View the available starter kits in the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://{DomainName}/developer/appledevelopment/starter-kits){: external}.
 * Learn more about and take advantage of all of the features that {{site.data.keyword.cloudant_short_notm}} offers, [check out the docs](/docs/services/Cloudant?topic=cloudant-ibm-cloudant-basics)!